XiaoyuXU1/Continuous_unlearning_dataset/README.md

 ## 2. Data Collection and Sources

 - **Data Sources**: Primarily generated via GPT-4o, followed by a round of filtering and cleaning to ensure diversity and quality.
-- **Notes**: For copyright data, GPT-4o can only get synthetic code and paper, which needs to be manually expanded to get copyright data; For harmful content, only content that does not involve dangerous knowledge can be generated.
+- **Notes**: For copyright data, GPT-4o can only get synthetic code and paper, which needs to be manually expanded to get copyright data.
+For harmful content, only content that does not involve dangerous knowledge can be generated.
 - **Filtering Process**:
   1. Classify and label the generated texts according to the three domains.
   2. Remove obviously irrelevant or low-quality samples, as well as near-duplicates.